Local Media Fest

 Kelly

-Learn more about Moonshot AI Experiments!
-Presenters: Neal Boling, KHQ, Inc., Shane Benjamin, The Durango Herald, and Ra-Jah Kelly, The Washington Informer.
+Learn from the unique experiences of three forward-thinking local media companies in their pursuit of innovative uses of artificial intelligence.
+This must-see discussion explores how to build an AI strategy, AI experimentation, and early learnings from projects focused on next-level audience engagement.
+Presenters: Neal Boling, president, KHQ, Inc., Shane Benjamin, managing editor, The Durango Herald, and Ra-Jah Kelly, chief officer of technology and grants, The Washington Informer.
 Moderator: John Humenik, chief strategy and operations officer, Local Media Association

 Kinney